OutSystems/docs-product/src/develop/data/modeling/index-create.md

 5. Publish the module.
 While publishing, OutSystems creates the index in the database.

-From now on, when an end-user tries to save the second review for the same place in the same day, OutSystems raises a database exception.
+From now on, when an end user tries to save the second review for the same place in the same day, OutSystems raises a database exception.